reactorlabs/RhoVec/semantics.md

 The provided index is an integer matrix, where each row specifies an element to select, while each column species a dimension.
 I.e., a two-column matrix is used to subset a matrix.
-The subscripts must be within bounds.
+The indices must be within bounds.

     v_1 = [lit_1 ... lit_n1],T,v_d1